Source: BankRate.com / #Housing #Economy

-NEW YORK, NY - Mortgage rates are on the rise again this week, with the benchmark 30-year fixed mortgage rate moving up to 4.34 percent, according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.34 discount and origination points.
+NEW YORK, NY - Mortgage rates increased this week, with the benchmark 30-year fixed mortgage rate rising to 4.55 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.37 discount and origination points.

-The average 15-year fixed mortgage rate inched up to 3.43 percent, while the larger jumbo 30-year fixed mortgage rate rose to 4.41 percent.
-Adjustable rate mortgages were also higher this week, with the 5-year ARM rising to 3.37 percent, the 7-year ARM jumping to 3.58 percent.
+The average 15-year fixed mortgage climbed to 3.62 percent, while the larger jumbo 30-year fixed mortgage rate is now 4.57 percent.
+Adjustable rate mortgages jumped higher as well, with the 7-year adjustable moving up to 3.69 percent and the 10-year adjustable rate stepping over the 4 percent mark to 4.08 percent.

-As 2013 came to a close, the average 30-year fixed mortgage rate was 4.69 percent.
-At that time, a $200,000 loan would have carried a monthly payment of $1,036.07.
-After drifting lower for much of the first five months of 2014, the average rate is now 4.32 percent, and the monthly payment for the same size loan would be $994.45, a savings of nearly $42 per month for anyone that waited.
+As recently as May 1st, the average 30-year fixed mortgage rate was 3.52 percent.
+At that time, a $200,000 loan would have carried a monthly payment of $900.32.
+With the average rate currently at 4.55 percent, the monthly payment for the same size loan would be $1,019.32, a difference of approximately $119 per month for anyone that waited too long.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in the top 10 markets.